 The etiology of BPH is not completely understood, but it seems to be multifactorial and endocrine controlled.
 The prostate is composed of both stromal and epithelial elements, and each, either alone or in combination, can give rise to hyperplastic nodules and the symptoms associated with BPH.
 Each element may be targeted in medical management schemes.

 Observations and clinical studies in men have clearly demonstrated that BPH is under endocrine control.
 Castration results in the regression of established BPH and improvement in urinary symptoms.
-Additional investigations have demonstrated a positive correlation between levels of free testosterone and estrogen ...
+Additional investigations have demonstrated a positive correlation between levels of free testosterone and estrogen and the volume of ...